u759/AllanAI/backend/backend/cv/MODEL_INTEGRATION.md

 The backend normalizes model output and stores it in MongoDB using the `MatchDocument` structure described in `AIGuidelines/BackendArchitecture.md`.
 Keep the following expectations in mind when emitting JSON:

 - **Timeline fidelity** – Provide `timestampMs` *and* the optional `timestampSeries`/`frameSeries` arrays for events and shots.
 The service deduplicates and sorts these, preserving additional context frames around highlights even when fallback windows are used.
 - **Detection metadata** – Include a `detections` array with bounding boxes (frame number, x/y/width/height, confidence) whenever the model tracks the ball in that interval.
-Missing detections trigger heuristic placeholders.
+Missing detections trigger synthetic placeholders.
-- **Processing summary** – Accurate confidence values and explicit timestamps allow the backend to set `processingSummary.primarySource` to `MODEL` and flag `heuristicFallbackUsed` only when necessary.
-Heuristic paths add notes automatically, but richer model output keeps this summary authoritative.
+- **Processing summary** – Accurate confidence values and explicit timestamps allow the backend to set `processingSummary.primarySource` to `MODEL` with supporting notes.
+Missing or incomplete outputs now cause the processing run to fail rather than falling back to heuristics, so model payloads must be complete.
 - **Highlight references** – Highlights reference events via `HighlightRef` objects (event ID + timestamps) that the backend derives from the processed event list.
 Accurate timestamps and ordering ensure highlight playlists and cross-links stay consistent.

 ### 4. Expected JSON Output Format